dwightjack/vue-types/packages/docs/guide/validators.md

 # Using VueTypes Validators

 VueTypes is a collection of prop validators.
-Each validator is basically a factory function returning an object (_validator object_) compatible with [Vue prop validation](https://vuejs.org/guide/components/props.html#Prop-Validation).
+Each validator is a factory function that returns an object (_validator object_) compatible with [Vue prop validation](https://vuejs.org/guide/components/props.html#Prop-Validation).

-Unlike simple Vue prop validation objects, VueTypes prop validator objects provide additional chainable properties and methods to control things like `required` and default values.
+Unlike simple Vue prop validation objects, VueTypes prop validator objects provide additional chainable properties and methods to control features like `required` flags and default values.

-Validators can be imported as named functions from `vue-types`:
+You can import validators as named functions from `vue-types`:

 <CodeExample>